wp-plugins/bulletproof-security/readme.txt

 = Are there any known issues or conflicts with other WordPress Plugins or Themes? =

 Occasionally issues or conflicts do occur with other plugins, but they are always quickly resolved.
-BulletProof Security is compatible with all other Plugins and Themes except for the Better WP Security (iThemes Security) plugin.
+BulletProof Security is compatible with all other Plugins and Themes.
 If BulletProof Security is blocking something legitimate in another plugin or theme a whitelist rule can be created in BPS Custom Code to allow/whitelist whatever was being blocked by BPS.
 Please check the BulletProof Security <a href="http://forum.ait-pro.com/forums/topic/plugin-conflicts-actively-blocked-plugins-plugin-compatibility/" title="Plugin Compatibility" rel="nofollow" target="_blank">Plugin Compatibility</a> page for the steps to search for documented plugin or theme whitelist rules.

 = Does BulletProof Security Work On All Web Hosts? =